 • If you are in person you have to fill out a slip and hand it in before the meeting starts, public comment happens BEFORE any agenda items.

-• You can also attend & comment at all board meetings virtually via Zoom, you can also make a comment.
+• You can also attend & comment at all board meetings virtually via Zoom, translation available.

 • Mark your calendars!
 Upcoming board meetings are planned for: